-Our emphasis on internationalism, education and professional skills is the foundation of the Society of the Divine Word, enabling us to serve God throughout the world, living and working together in an atmosphere of mutual respect and understanding.
+Our intercultural approach to living in community, coupled with a well-rounded education and development of professional skills, is integral to the Society of the Divine Word.
+It enables us as Divine Word Missionaries to serve God throughout the world by living and working together in an atmosphere of mutual respect and understanding.